Tony Coelho: Congress

 In November 1978, Coelho was elected to the 96th Congress.
 He was later elected to the five succeeding Congresses where he served until his resignation on June 15, 1989.
 He served on the Agriculture, Interior, Veterans Affairs, and Administration Committees during his tenure.
 However he specialized in rights of disabled people.

-Coehlo was involved and facilitated the savings and loan crisis.
-See "Goliath," Matt Stoller, at 402 (2019).
-Specifically, he accepted donations from Drexler executives in order to defeat efforts to prevent the use of junk bonds in the purchase of companies by private equity firms.
-Id.

 In 1980, Coelho was named chairman of the Democratic Congressional Campaign Committee, a Hill committee that supports Democratic Party candidates.
 As the Washington Post observed, "They made the sophomore congressman from central California, their chief House fund-raiser, a position not bestowed on such a junior member since it was given to a young Texas congressman named Lyndon B. Johnson in 1940."
 Coelho raised money from businesses, which later Ralph Nader would blame for changing the party.

 As a member of the House leadership, Coelho helped lead the effort to pin the political blame for enactment of the Reagan economic program on the Republicans in the House.
 One Democratic campaign advertisement, airing early in the 1982 election season, featured scissors cutting a Social Security card and a voice accusing Republicans of trying to cut benefits.

 In 1986, Coelho was elected House Majority Whip.
 As the chief vote counter for his party, Coelho oversaw a series of Democratic victories in the House on measures ranging from the budget to cutting off funds for the war in Central America.

 In 1989, Coelho resigned from the House after six terms in the wake of press reports that he had received a loan from a savings and loan executive to purchase junk bonds.
 He was not charged with any crime.

 While in the House, he was a member of the Congressional Hispanic Caucus.

 Coelho was credited by congressional colleagues as the primary sponsor of the Americans with Disabilities Act, which was signed into law by President George H. W. Bush.
 By 1994, four years after the law's passage, the U.S. Census Bureau reported that some 800,000 more people with severe disabilities had found employment than had been employed when the ADA was first enacted.